Target recalling thousands of toys due to choking hazard

 MINNEAPOLIS (WXIN) — More than 23,000 sets of toy vehicles are being recalled because they can pose a choking hazard to young children.

 The Consumer Product Safety Commission said the recall involves Cloud Island 4-Piece Plush Toy Sets.
-These toy vehicles were sold at Target stores nationwide and online at www.target.com from March 2022 through August 2022.
+These toy vehicles were sold at Target stores nationwide and online from March 2022 through August 2022.

 The recall was initiated because the tires on the toy vehicles can detach, posing a choking hazard.